By USA Swimming | Thursday, April 2, 2020

 - For incumbent or past Board members seeking re-nomination, fulfillment of individual Board members’ responsibilities.

-- May 15, 2019: Deadline for Candidate Applications.
-(NOTE: Prior to applying, an applicant must satisfactorily complete a USA Swimming background check: https://www.usaswimming.org/background-checks).
-Please note that the Nominating Committee will not consider late applications.
+- May 15, 2020: Deadline for Candidate Applications.
+(NOTE: Prior to applying, an applicant must be a member of USA Swimming in good standing, which includes the satisfactory completion of a USA Swimming background check: https://www.usaswimming.org/background-checks and completion of USA Swimming Athlete Protection Training, among other requirements).
+Please note that the Nominating Committee will not consider applications without these credentials.

 - July/early August: The Nominating Committee will consider the merit and qualifications of all candidates who have fulfilled the screening process set forth above.
-It will address the Board composition requirements of seats to be filled in the current nominations/elections cycle (see Bylaws Article 504.2 re: athletes, coaches, zone geography, semi-independent status, etc.).
-Consistent with satisfying the composition requirements and drawing from the pool of vetted candidates, the Nominating Committee will recommend at least two, but not more than three, nominees for each seat open for election.
+Consistent with satisfying the composition requirements and drawing from the pool of vetted candidates, the Nominating Committee will recommend at least two, but not more than three, nominees for each seat open for election (the “Proposed Nominees”).

-- Early August: Proposed nominees will be invited to submit a biography/nominee statement (not to exceed 250 words), a photograph, and a short video introduction which will be distributed with a list of all nominees to the HOD no later than August 15, 2019.
+- Mid-August: Proposed Nominees will be invited to submit a biography/nominee statement (not to exceed 250 words), a photograph, and a short video introduction which will be distributed with a list of fellow nominees to the House of Delegates or athlete electorate, as applicable, no later than August 27, 2020.

-- September 12-13, 2019: The Nominating Committee will host a “Meet the Candidates” Forum during the United States Aquatics Convention in St. Louis, Missouri at a time to be determined, giving each proposed nominee a few minutes to introduce themselves to attending Delegates.
+- September 24-25, 2020: The Nominating Committee will host a “Meet the Candidates” Forum during the United States Aquatics Convention in Jacksonville, Florida at a time to be determined, giving each proposed nominee a few minutes to introduce themselves to attending Delegates.

 - Serves as an outward-looking, future-oriented strategic governing body.

 - Ensures the fiscal sustainability of the organization.